hypergeek-dev/Speakers-countdown/README.md

 Anyone & everyone.

 ### Communication:
-With bold text & clearly defined buttons, the use of the app become clear upon visiting the site.
+The use of the app becomes clear upon visiting the site due to the chosen font and clearly defined buttons..

 ### Current User Goals:
-To stay beneficial as a tool.
-Usability is heightened through simplicity of use.
+The app's usability is enhanced by its simplicity.

 ### New User Goals:
 To become instantly engaged with the design of the site, and feel appealed to use the timer.